How to Fit a Shower Tray

 How to Prepare for Shower Tray Installation

-You can prepare for installing your shower tray by drawing markings on the floor around where the shower tray will go.
+Start preparing to fit your shower tray by drawing markings on the floor where you're planning to install it.
 You should also mark out where the joists are so that you can leave enough space for the waste pipe.

-Below are the steps that you need to take to successfully install a shower tray yourself:
+Below are the steps that you need to take to successfully install a shower tray yourself, although if in doubt ask someone who specialises in shower installations for advice:

 Step 1